By Pastor Mike Taylor

 12 For there is no difference between the Jew and the Greek: for the same Lord over all is rich unto all that call upon him.

 13 For whosoever shall call upon the name of the Lord shall be saved.”
 (Romans 10:8-13)

-This is pastor Mike Taylor, praying that God reveals Himself to you, though His Holy spirit and you confess Jesus as Lord.
-If you need prayer, counseling, or just a listening ear, email me at [email protected], God bless you all,
+This is pastor Mike Taylor, praying you know the REAL God in Spirit and in Truth.
+If you need prayer, counselling, or just a listening ear, email me at , [email protected] , God bless you all,